andrea-tango/MedGA/README.md

 - `pillow`
 - `mpi4py`, which provides bindings of the Message Passing Interface (MPI) specifications for Python.

+The input images are characterized by an undelying bimodal histogram (i.e., intensity level distribution).
+Possibly, these images might be previously masked and cropped images (according to a bounding region containing the Region of Interest).

 The sequential version has been developed to analyze a single medical image, while the parallel version is based on a Master-Slave paradigm employing `mpi4py` to leverage High-Performance Computing (HPC) resources.
-The parallel version has been implementated to perform the enhancement of multiple images (or slices in the case of tomography image stack analysis) in a parallel fashion.
+The parallel version has been implementated to perform the enhancement of multiple images (or slices in the case of tomography image stack analysis) in a distributed fashion.

 Notice that `MPI` (such as mpich on Linux OS, Open MPI on MacOS X, and MS-MPI on Windows) and `mpi4py` are not strictly required.
 The sequential version of MedGA can be used to analyze a folder containing multiple images.

 ## <a name="inp"></a>Input parameters ##

-In oder to run MedGA, the following parameter must be provided:
+In oder to run MedGA, the following parameters must be provided:

 - `-f` to specify the input folder containing the images to process (in TIFF/TIF, PNG, JPEG/JPG format);
 - `-i` to specify the input image to process (in TIFF/TIF, PNG, JPEG/JPG format);

-Note that `-f` and `-i` are mutual exclusive.
+Note that `-f` and `-i` are mutually exclusive.
 If both of them are used, MedGA stops requiring either `-f` or `-i`.

 Optional parameters could be provided: